Common playback issues

 - Connect to a faster network.

 Other streaming issues can stem from a lack of computer processing power.
 You can view GoReact's computer requirements here.
 Generally speaking, the processor and video card should be less than 3 years old, and you should have at least 4GB of RAM.
-To make sure you're getting the most out of your computer, there are a couple things you can try:
+To make sure you're getting the most out of your computer, there are a couple of things you can try:

 - Close other browser windows/tabs and all other open applications.